 The law – which sets out how Afghanistan’s US$ 1 trillion of mineral riches are regulated –does not include several basic safeguards against corruption and conflict, posing a threat to Afghanistan’s bid for stability and development.
 A series of major copper and gold contracts which have been held up pending the passage of the law are now likely to be finalised – but will be subject to significantly weaker transparency and oversight.

 Publication of these contracts, for example, will not be required under the law, leaving a door open for potential abuses.

-“This law leaves out protections that are an increasingly routine part of international best practice,” said Stephen Carter, head of Global Witness’ Afghanistan team.
+“This law leaves out protections that are an increasingly routine part of international best practice,” said Dominic Smith, head of Global Witness’ Afghanistan team.
 “Without these protections, there is an even greater danger that natural resources will fuel conflict and corruption rather than benefitting the Afghan people and helping to reduce the country’s dependency on foreign aid.”

 Global Witness is calling on President Karzai to amend the law, and meanwhile to ensure the regulation that accompanies the legislation fixes its most important weaknesses.

 This is a landmark opportunity: a strong mining law could help kickstart the economy and ultimately fund the Afghan government.
 In a country where one in three people live below the poverty line, and where mining is a source of revenue for insurgents and armed groups, this is urgently needed.

 “Amending the law should be a key priority for the new Afghan government, but at a minimum they can strengthen it significantly if they put in place strong regulations,” Smith said.
 “It will be a critical test of how serious the government is about ensuring resources that belong to the whole Afghan people actually benefit them.”

 Global Witness, drawing on a wide range of Afghan and international expertise, has highlighted a range of concerns around the law, as well as a small number of positive provisions.